Sheets

 Sheet handle

-The sheet handle acts as an affordance for the dragging behavior.
-Swiping upward expands sheets with overflowing content and swiping downward dismisses the sheet.
+The sheet handle signals that the sheet can be dragged.
+Swiping upward expands sheets with overflowing content, and swiping downward dismisses the sheet.

 Sheets with defined heights will rest at the closest height to the dragged container.
 Tapping the handle toggles the sheet between defined heights.

-The handle is always visible on iOS across focus and context sheets.
-The handle is only visible in context sheets on Android devices.
+On iOS, the handle is always visible on focus and context sheets.
+On Android, it appears only on context sheets.

 Example of interacting with the sheet handle at the top of the sheet container